KRTirtho/spotube/README.md

 - [badges](https://github.com/yako-dev/flutter_badges) - A flutter package for creating badges.
 - [mime](https://github.com/dart-lang/mime) - Dart package for working with MIME type definitions and for processing streams of MIME multipart media types.
 - [metadata_god](https://github.com/KRTirtho/metadata_god) - Audio file Metadata reading and writing library for Flutter
+- [visibility_detector](https://github.com/google/flutter.widgets/tree/master/packages/visibility_detector) - A widget that detects the visibility of its child and notifies a callback
+- [fl_query](https://github.com/KRTirtho/fl-query) - Asynchronous data caching, refetching & invalidation library for Flutter
+- [fl_query_hooks](https://github.com/KRTirtho/fl-query/tree/main/packages/fl_query_hooks) - Elite flutter_hooks compatible library for fl_query, the Asynchronous data caching, refetching & invalidation library for Flutter
+- [flutter_inappwebview](https://github.com/pichillilorenzo/flutter_inappwebview) - A Flutter plugin that allows you to add an inline webview, to use a headless webview, and to open an in-app browser window

 # The Team